 Who made this factsheet?

-The Housing Hub and the Public Interest Advocacy Centre (PIAC) made this together.
-Since 2021, PIAC and the Housing Hub have worked together to provide advice and assistance to participants seeking SDA funding.
+Housing Hub and the Justice and Equity Centre (JEC) made this together in October 2023.
+It was updated by the Housing Hub in 10/08/2023.
+Since 2021, JEC and Housing Hub have worked together to provide advice and assistance to participants seeking SDA funding.
 This factsheet is part of a series about challenging NDIS decisions.

 Was this article helpful?